-The ancient craft of curing and smoking meat is as satisfying now as it was thousands of years ago.
-Learn traditional artisan methods which have stood the test of time and make your own delicious charcuterie bursting with natural flavour.
+The ancient crafts of curing and smoking meat are as satisfying now as they were thousands of years ago.
+Learn the traditional artisan methods that have stood the test of time, and how to make your own delicious charcuterie.

-Our expert butchery team will demonstrate and butcher a side of pork as you learn all about the cuts suitable for curing a selection of goods.
+Our expert team will demonstrate and butcher a side of pork so that you can learn all about the various cuts of meat that are suitable for curing.
+Throughout the course you will learn about:

 You will take the following products home:

 Refreshments and an informal lunch will be included.
 All ingredients, equipment and recipes are provided by the School.